ganeticon/ganeticon.github.io/docs/index.md

 ## Call for Participation / Registration

+If you like to attend the GanetiCon 2018, please register on [this dudle poll](https://dudle.inf.tu-dresden.de/ganeticon/).
+It will help us to better plan the event.
 Please help making GanetiCon a valuable event for everyone by sharing your knowledge and experience.
-If you like to attend the GanetiCon 2018, please register on `TBA`.
-It will help us to better plan the event.
 [comment]: <> (https://terminplaner.dfn.de/foodle.php, https://dudle.inf.tu-dresden.de, doodle oder google forms???)

 !!! note
     It is also possible to take part in only one of the two conference days.

-* If you like to give a `talk`, please join and tell us at the [GanetiCon list](https://groups.google.com/forum/#!forum/ganeticon)
+If you like to give a `talk`, please join and tell us at the [GanetiCon list](https://groups.google.com/forum/#!forum/ganeticon).

 ## Sponsors
 GanetiCon 2018 will be hosted by [![sipgate](img/logo-footer.png "sipgate")](https://www.sipgate.de/)